If some of your store or marketplace orders are missing, but others import without an error from the store, try the following steps to troubleshoot:

 Make sure the order requires a shipment

 Non-shippable products: In general, ShipStation will not import orders that do not require a shipment.
 For example, digital, virtual, or service products are usually not sent to ShipStation, nor are orders that only include such products.

 Pickup orders: Orders missing a Ship To address will not be sent to ShipStation, so in-store pickup or point-of-sale orders may not be available in ShipStation.

 Review Support Resources

 Our Integration Help Guide includes a page for each of our store and marketplace integrations, which state the requirements for an order to import into ShipStation as well as default status mappings.
-We also include partner specific troubleshooting tips and links to partner resources that can help clear up any other confusion as to why an order did not import.
+We also include partner-specific troubleshooting tips and links to partner resources that can help address channel-specific order import issues.

 Contact the ShipStation User Success team

-If the above advice does not help you answer why the order is not found in ShipStation, contact ShipStation's User Success team and we'll be happy to review the error and discuss possible solutions.
+If the above advice does not help you answer why the order is not found in ShipStation, contact ShipStation's User Success team and we'll review the error and discuss possible solutions.
 Since this sometimes requires viewing orders in your store or marketplace, we may need you to share your screen with us.
-See our article on Contacting ShipStation Support for additional information.
+Review the Contacting ShipStation Support article for additional information.